Physical and Socio-Economic Profile

 |Province||Land Area||Population||Population Growth Rate|

-Based on 2007 Census of Population, CALABARZON now has 11.7 million residents, the largest in the country.
-It is the second most densely populated region with 709 people per square kilometer.
-Among the five provinces, Cavite has the biggest population, followed by Rizal province.
-In terms of population growth rate, the region has 3.25% from the period of 2000-2007.
-The province of Batangas has an average population growth rate of 2.29%, Cavite with 4.59%, Laguna with 3.22%, Quezon has an average of 2.03%, and Rizal with 4.19%.
+Based on 2015 Census of Population, CALABARZON now has 14.4 million residents, the largest in the country.
+It is has a population density of 850 people per square kilometer.
+Among the five provinces, Cavite has the biggest population, followed by Laguna province.
+In terms of population growth rate, the region has a population growth rate of 2.90% for a period of fifteen (15) years from 2000-2015.
+The province of Cavite has an average population growth rate of 3.86, Laguna with 2.89%, Batangas with 2.30%, Quezon with 1.75%, and Rizal with an average growth rate of 3.50%.
 As projected by the National Statistical Coordination Board (NSCB), it is expected that by year 2025, the population within Region IV-A will increase up to 16 million.

 Intense variability in climate is currently being experienced all over the country.
 As a general information, Region IV-A has all the four (4) types of climate: Type I-with two pronounced seasons, dry from November to April and wet during the rest of the year; Type II-no dry season with a very pronounced rainfall from November to April and wet during the rest of the year; Type III-seasons are not very pronounced, relatively dry from November to April and wet during the rest of the year; and Type IV-rainfall is more or less evenly distributed throughout the year.
 The province of Cavite has two (2) distinct seasons: wet from May to November and dry from December to April.
 Laguna is relatively dry from November to April and wet during the rest of the year, specifically in the small portion near the southern boundary.
 The eastern and southern portions of Laguna province have no distinct season but with evenly distributed rainfall throughout the year.